Art

 Beyond School

-Art can lead to many different careers including architecture, engineering, advertising, film and television, set design, art therapy, graphic design, art history, animation, illustration, engineering and many others.
-It is also valued in dentistry and medicine as it demonstrates dexterity, creative thinking, independent research and other relevant skills.
+Art can lead to many different careers, including architecture, engineering, advertising, film and television, set design, art therapy, graphic design, art history, animation, illustration, engineering and many others.